 Amato is the recipient of several public interest honors, including being named a Wasserstein Fellow at Harvard Law School for her “dedication to public interest law,” and as a Fellow at Harvard’s Institute of Politics at the John F. Kennedy School of Government, where she led a seminar entitled “Mobilizing for Justice: How to Take on the System and Make a Difference."
 Amato has received both the NYU Law and Loyola University of Chicago Law School Public Interest Awards, and in 1997 she was named at age 32 by the American Lawyer as one of the country's "45 young lawyers (under 45) whose vision and commitment are changing lives."

 The New York Times’ Public Lives section profiled Amato in 2000; Rick Perlstein also wrote about her recent work in The Nation in 2013.
 She appears in major national and international media outlets including the BBC, NPR, CNN, CSPAN, CBS, MSNBC, FOX, and the Wall Street Journal, New York Times, Washington Post, LA Times, and Chicago Tribune.
-Her writing has appeared in the New York University Law Review, The National Civic Review, The Stanford Law & Policy Review, The Yale Journal of International Law, The Washington Post, CNN, The Kansas City Star, The Chicago Tribune and The Harvard Law Record, among many other publications.
+Her writing has appeared in the New York University Law Review, The National Civic Review, The Stanford Law & Policy Review, The Yale Journal of International Law, The Washington Post, CNN, The Kansas City Star, The Chicago Tribune, The Hill, Trial Magazine, and The Harvard Law Record, among many other publications.